cyxx/linyaga/README.md

 ## Running

-The original game data files (.he) are required.
+The original game data files (.he, .da2) are required.

 ```
-DATAPATH=/path/to/hefiles ./yagaboot path/to/PajamaLRS.exe
+DATAPATH=path/to/datafiles ./yagaboot path/to/PajamaLRS.exe -?
 ```

 If the `DATAPATH` environment variable is not set, data files should be copied to the current directory.